-Ingrid Morley has been a special guest teacher for a number of years at TBSSS.
-In 2019, Ingrid will be teaching a new one day workshop Figurative Sculpture in Clay, as well as the Term 1 Life Study classes on Tuesdays and Sundays at TBSSS.
+Ingrid Morley has been a special guest teacher for a number of years at TBSSS, mainly teaching the Life Study.
+In 2023, Ingrid will be taking the year off teaching to work on commissions and exhibitions.

 Ingrid, was a student at the TBSSS for close to three years towards the end of the 80’s, this atelier style training in the “Life Class” then formed her early philosophy as an artist – “ to develop an endless library of possibilities, where poetry and engineering meet in a timeless dialogue”.
 As director of Ingrid Morley Sculpture Studio from the late 1990’s and lecturer of Sculpture with the Sydney University’s Centre for Continuing Education for 15 years, Ingrid now has a workshop based near Jenolan Caves in the Central Tablelands of NSW.